FaceFTW/faceftw.github.io/src/blog/0009/index.md

 The point of `unsafe` from my perspective is not just to allow these specific operations but to serve as a universal signal to _pay attention and check the operations yourself_. _**The compiler can still guarantee the same level of safety under the assumption that the programmer checked these few operations**_.
 In principle, it is similar to defining a system of axioms or "trivially true assertions" like in certain fields of mathematics (such as the classic [Axiom of choice](https://en.wikipedia.org/wiki/Axiom_of_choice) in set theory) and performing proofs assuming the axioms hold true.
 Each `unsafe` block is like defining a new axiom that allows the Rust compiler to perform those checks based on those assertions.
 Admittedly, this is a double-edged sword: while it allows for proving most of the code is safe and doesn't cause [undefined behavior](https://doc.rust-lang.org/reference/behavior-considered-undefined.html), it relies on _assertions_ that may fail.
 There are some checks at runtime (like bounds checking) that can be or are implemented at runtime to catch when some of these assertions fail, but the fundamental issue is similar with [reasoning that relies on axiomatic though](https://philosophy.stackexchange.com/a/106865).

 In my opinion, the `unsafe` system is a fairly reasonable compromise that Rust makes to allow for the greatest flexibility while maintaining strong behavioral guarantees.
-While it would be awesome if every operation could be guaranteed to be ["sound"](https://rust-lang.github.io/unsafe-code-guidelines/glossary.html#soundness-of-code--of-a-library), providing such a comprehensive program check would fall in similar territory to [solving the Halting Problem](wiki): instead of being an algorithm that only determines if _any_ program stops, it would need to also be able to validate the entire state of each step in _any_ program.
-This analysis would need to also extend into black-box modules that may not be deterministic in behavior, but operate on explicit [behavioral "contracts"](https://en.wikipedia.org/wiki/Design_by_contract) that provide guidelines on behavior; I/O operations such as disk reads/writes and networking are very good examples of black boxes with a behavioral contract (usually provided by an OS, but even that would likely rely on its own set of contracts!).
+While it would be awesome if every operation could be guaranteed to be ["sound"](https://rust-lang.github.io/unsafe-code-guidelines/glossary.html#soundness-of-code--of-a-library).
+But to be useful, this analysis would need to also extend into black-box modules that may not be deterministic in behavior, but operate on explicit [behavioral "contracts"](https://en.wikipedia.org/wiki/Design_by_contract) that provide guidelines on behavior; I/O operations such as disk reads/writes and networking are very good examples of black boxes with a behavioral contract (usually provided by an OS, but even that would likely rely on its own set of contracts!).
 In cases like those where [control flow](https://en.wikipedia.org/wiki/Control_flow) isn't obvious to Rust for some reason (external or [Foreign Function Interface](https://en.wikipedia.org/wiki/Foreign_function_interface) (FFI) code, OS abstraction, etc.) but has a governing contract that a programmer can validate, `unsafe` shines as a useful tool to all parties.

 > Editor's Note (can you tell I took some philosophy courses in college?)

 > ### Are There Other Alternatives To This Approach?
 >
-> This is not the full point of the article, but it is worth acknowledging since there are a couple of other ideas around memory safety, one of the more recent ones that caught my attention was [Fil-C](link)
+> This is not the full point of the article, but it is worth acknowledging since there are a couple of other ideas around memory safety, one of the more recent ones that caught my attention was [Fil-C](https://github.com/pizlonator/llvm-project-deluge)
 >
-> TODO describe Fil-C and how it differs from the Rust approach of a completely different language/stdlib
+> As a solution, Fil-C flips the problem of memory safety in C/C++ as one that could be solved by providing extra metadata to pointers and a runtime.
+It is similar to what Rust does with [_raw_ pointer provenance](https://doc.rust-lang.org/std/ptr/index.html#provenance) that indicate memory access and an underlying runtime to validate those accesses.
+But (from my reading of the documentation), unlike Rust, Fil-C instead enforces these checks at _runtime_ whereas Rust does a mix of both (i.e. borrow checker is compile-time, bounds checking is coded for runtime).
+As a solution for complex and existing codebases to achieve memory safety, this is a reasonable step to take, but currently it is fairly limited.
+>
+> According to the Fil-C README (as of writing), the additional runtime checks make compiled programs "1.5x slower than normal C in good cases, and about 4x slower in the worst cases" ([source](https://github.com/pizlonator/llvm-project-deluge/blob/c2a43556484cd10d746d1be826f8ea02ff67b928/Manifesto.md?plain=1#L97)).
+It is also currently limited to x86-64 Linux only, which is a smaller area of support compared to writing it in Rust (or other languages like Java where it runs wherever the JVM does).
+I also have concerns with register usage since "pointers in flight [...] utilize two registers" ([source](https://github.com/pizlonator/llvm-project-deluge/blob/c2a43556484cd10d746d1be826f8ea02ff67b928/Manifesto.md?plain=1#L18-L20)), which for smaller microcontrollers is a constrained resource that is not as abundant as a modern processor.
+>
+> Regardless of the current criticisms I have with the project, these are areas that are being researched and improved on actively.
+While I am more Rust-pilled now as someone who came from a C background, I still appreciate projects like Fil-C because it gives a novel approach to memory safety that doesn't involve rewriting full projects.
+Another important mention in that category is [Valgrind](https://valgrind.org/), which I've used multiple times in college and projects to catch leaks and bad allocations.
+The more options to make safe and maintainable software, the better.

 So how does `unsafe` help with embedded?
 Global Variables and Interrupts.
-[Throwback to the first post](link) talking about how the buzzer worked touched on the concept of [interrupts](wiki) which require jumping into a completely different place in code and (in some cases) modifying global state.
+[Throwback to the first post](https://faceftw.dev/blog/0007) talking about how the buzzer worked touched on the concept of [interrupts](https://en.wikipedia.org/wiki/Interrupt) which require jumping into a completely different place in code and (in some cases) modifying global state.
 There are several involved steps with saving registers and return pointers that if not followed can easily cause the program to produce undefined behavior.
 In addition, the potential issues with manipulating global memory in _any_ context is far worse overall.
 Consider the following example:

 ```c
 #include <stdio.h>